 I am currently a postdoctoral research associate at the University of Wisconsin - Madison studying glacier and climate fluctuations from the Pleistocene to the late Holocene.
 I use in-situ cosmogenic nuclide measurements to determine the age of glacial deposits and have an interest in applying them to numerous geologic problems.

-I have an interest in teaching that has been supported through the experience of lecturing and instructing labs for a wide range of geology classes including: Physical and Historical Geology, Mineralogy, Global Climate and Processes, Sedimentary Geology and Stratigraphy, and Structural Geology.
+I have an interest in teaching that has been supported through the experience of lecturing and instructing labs for a wide range of geology classes including: Physical and Historical Geology, Mineralogy, Global Climate Change and Processes, Glacial Geology, Sedimentary Geology and Stratigraphy, and Structural Geology.